 Children with autism often struggle with social cues, understanding subtleties in conversation, and engaging appropriately in interactions with both peers and adults – challenges which make engaging in everyday social situations much harder for them.

-- Trouble understanding body language, facial expressions and tone of voice Difficulties starting or maintaining conversations
+- Difficulties with body language, facial expressions, and tone of voice.
+Difficulties initiating or maintaining conversations

-- Problems understanding personal space and appropriate physical contact ABA therapy addresses these difficulties by breaking complex social interactions down into manageable tasks, teaching children how to respond in different scenarios, and reinforcing positive behaviors.
+- Challenges with personal space and appropriate physical touch.
+ABA therapy helps with these issues by taking complex social interactions and breaking them down to more manageable tasks, teaching children how to behave in various situations, and rewarding them when demonstrating positive behaviors.

 How ABA Therapy Improves Social Skills in Children with Autism

-ABA therapy has the ability to build social skills for children with autism through teaching, modeling, and reinforcement methods.
+ABA therapy can build social skills for children with autism through teaching, modeling, and reinforcement methods.
 Here’s how ABA can impact several key areas of social development:

 1. Strengthening Communication Skills